 As a consideration for the exploitation of casino games of chance, an annual premium comprising a fixed and a variable portion is due.

-The fixed portion is 30 million patacas as per the Dispatch of the Chief Executive No. 215/2001 of 30 October 2001 (and as per the sub-concession contracts in relation to the sub-concessionaires), and the variable portion is based on the number and type of gaming tables and gaming machines operated: 300,000 patacas per VIP gaming table; 150,000 patacas per mass market gaming table; and 1,000 patacas per gaming machine.
+The fixed portion is 30 million patacas as per the Order of the Chief Executive No. 215/2001 of 30 October 2001 (and the sub-concession contracts in relation to the sub-concessionaires), and the variable portion is based on the number and type of gaming tables and gaming machines operated: 300,000 patacas per VIP gaming table; 150,000 patacas per mass market gaming table; and 1,000 patacas per gaming machine.

 Special gaming tax

 Games of chance are subject to a special gaming tax of 35 per cent levied on the gross gaming revenue, applicable to all games, including gaming machines.
 No offset of uncollectable gaming debts is allowed.

 Casino gaming concessionaires are required to propose, during the public tender, the percentage they would be bound to pay during the term of the concession for two different contributions, one of an annual amount not exceeding 2 per cent of gross gaming revenue to a public foundation for the promotion, development and study of cultural, social and economic, educational, scientific, academic and philanthropic activities, and another in an annual amount not exceeding 3 per cent of gross gaming revenue for urban development, tourism promotion and social security of the MSAR.

 As per the casino gaming concession and sub-concession contracts, the casino gaming operators are bound to pay 1.6 per cent of gross gaming revenue as a contribution to a public foundation and 2.4 per cent of gross gaming revenue as a contribution for urban development, tourism promotion and social security of the MSAR, with an exception made for SJM, which is only bound to 1.4 per cent due to the dredging obligation that it is jointly liable with the dredging provider company.